Discover The Quality Of An Oak Log Home

 The natural seasoning process that occurs in all wood is called checking.
 Customers often refer to it as cracks or cracking but the proper term is checking.
 The number and size of checks in a log is dependent on a number of variables including the wood species, moisture content and how the logs are dried.
-Some people find checking aesthetically pleasing, others do not.
-The pattern of checks in oak logs tends to be checks that are higher in number but smaller in size than other wood species.
-Softwoods typically have one major check per log that can be quite large and unappealing.
+Some people find checking aesthetically pleasing; others do not.
+The pattern of checks in oak logs, compared to other wood species, tends to be that checks that are higher in number but smaller in size.
+Softwoods typically have one major check per log and it can be quite large and unappealing.
 Our experience has been that smaller checks are less noticeable, more aesthetically pleasing and cause fewer potential problems from rain and other elements than large, wide checks.
-Since we began using our solar kilns in 2004 our customers and builders have reported that checking in our logs has been significantly reduced.
-However, a log or timber can and will check as part of the natural drying process.
-All complaints should be directed at the designer of the tree.
+Since we began using our solar kilns in 2004 our customers and builders reported that checking in our logs had been significantly reduced.
+With that said, however, any log or timber can – and will – check as part of the natural drying process.
+We recommend that all complaints should be directed at the designer of the tree.

 Large Timbers Twist

-We use a single tongue and groove log system and our logs are both glued with an industrial strength adhesive and screwed with high tech fasteners.
-In addition our “wall guides” and splined window bucks also are designed to keep your wall stationary.
-Wall guides are heavy metal posts that are attached to the first stud in an interior partition wall.
-Our splined window bucks act as a keyway to further lock the wall in place.
-Our GLH Smart Log System is your protection against any movement in your log wall.
-We stand behind it because you stand behind it.
+At Gastineau Log Homes, we mill our logs with a single tongue and groove.
+As the logs are stacked, they are glued with two runs of our exclusive Log Bond adhesive an industrial strength adhesive and screwed together with high tensile strength fasteners.
+The fasteners penetrate through the log and two inches into the log below, and are spaced every 16 inches.
+In addition, our “wall guides” and splined window and door bucks also designed to keep your wall plumb.
+Wall guides are heavy metal channels that attach the log wall to interior partitions that provide stiffening but also allow for log settling.
+Our GLH Smart Log system is your protection against any movement in your log wall.
+We stand behind it because you stand inside it?

 It’s harder to cut.

-The energy efficiency of a log wall is determined by the width of the log where the logs are joined, the sealant system used between the logs, the R value of the wood and the Thermal Mass of the wall.
-Our 8” thick oak logs, superior sealing system between the logs, the R rating and the thermal mass make our oak logs unmatched in terms of energy efficiency compared to any other log in the industry.
+The energy efficiency of a log wall is determined by the width of the log but also the width where the logs are stacked, the sealant system used between the logs, the R value of the wood and the Thermal Mass of the wall.
+Our 8″ wide oak logs, superior sealing system between the logs, the R rating and the thermal mass make our oak logs unmatched in terms of energy efficiency compared to any other log in the industry.

 A couple of real life examples to prove our point: